Skip to main content

 Biography Colin Tyler in Professor of Applied Ethics and Political Theory, in the School of Politics and International Studies.
 His research and teaching focuses on the free society, British idealism and the New Liberalism, the theory and practice of social justice and common good politics both in historical and contemporary settings.

-Professor Tyler served as the Associate Dean (Research) in the FBLP, from July 2000 to June 2023.
-Currently, he is the Director of the FBLP Institute of Applied Ethics and of the Centre for Idealism and the New Liberalism, as well as convening the UK PSA British Idealism Specialist Group.
+Professor Tyler served as the Associate Dean (Research) (ADR) in the Faculty of Business, Law and Politics (FBLP), from July 2000 to June 2023, returning as Interim FBLP ADR in August 2024 to cover staff absence.
+Currently, he is also the Director of both the FBLP Institute of Applied Ethics, and the Centre for Idealism and the New Liberalism, as well as convening the UK PSA British Idealism Specialist Group.
 He is a Fellow of both the Academy of Social Sciences and the Royal Historical Society, as well as being a Senior Fellow of the Higher Education Academy.
+Colin serves on the editorial board of Collingwood and British Idealism Studies, as well as the International Scientific Committee of the Italian scholarly journal Storia e Politica.

 Colin has supervised many doctoral and MPhil students during his career, all to successful completion.
-Their topics have included British idealist theory and practice, issues relating to social justice including in relation to cultural diversity, contemporary political theory, and applied international relations theory.
-His current full doctoral students are researching topics in Schmittian political theory, civil disobedience, and the politics of the contemporary self.
-In addition, Colin has supervised many international visiting doctoral students, researching the influence of British idealist and New Liberal philosophy and practice in Italy and Spain.
+Their topics have included British idealist theory and practice, issues relating to social justice including in relation to cultural diversity, contemporary political theory, applied international relations theory, Schmittian political theory and crisis management.
+His current doctoral students research topics in British idealism, civil disobedience, and the politics of the contemporary self.
+In addition, Colin has supervised many international visiting doctoral students and scholars, researching the influence of British idealist and New Liberal philosophy and practice in Belgium, Italy, Japan, Poland, Spain and the UK.

-Currently, Professor Tyler holds a Visiting Professorship at the University of Lorraine, France.
+In 2023, Professor Tyler held a Visiting Professorship at the University of Lorraine, France.
 In the Fall of 2014, he was a Visiting Professor at Wake Forest University, USA.
 In 2018, he was a Visiting Professor at Yokohama National University, Japan.
 He has lectured at various universities in Italy, Japan and Poland, as well as being employed previously at the University of York and University College London.
 He is a Peer Reviewer for several grant funding bodies including the AHRC and Narodowa Agencja Wymiany Akademickiej (Poland).
+He has been an AHRC Moderating Panel Member since 2020.

 Research Interests Free society, theory and applied